 At this point, your business’ first impression usually happens online.

 How many new clients simply wander into your office not knowing anything about you ahead of time?

 In fact, even if they were referred to you by a friend, they probably went online and looked you up first to learn more about you, see pictures of your office, find insurance details, or even read other reviews beyond what they heard from their friend.

-If you’ve spent no time doing the basics online, who knows what these people are finding!
+If you’ve spent no time doing the basic marketing for optometrists online, who knows what these people are finding!

 The First Step

 First off – you absolutely should have a website for your practice that looks professional so when people are looking for you online, they can find you and you make a strong first impression.
 We’ll talk about taking your website’s marketing to another level in the next section.

 Assuming you have a website that exists, then the first step is to make sure that at the very least you’ve claimed your spot as a Google Business.

 It’s free, and can be done in a few minutes, this is essential for optometry marketing.